Georgia Clinical & Translational Science Alliance (Georgia CTSA) TL1 Core:

 Predoctoral and Postdoctoral Clinical & Translational Research Training (supported by an NIH Clinical and Translational Science Award [CTSA])

-Candidates and Goals: The Georgia CTSA TL1 candidates are recruited from a strong and diverse pool of potential candidates at the Georgia CTSA partner institutions, which include Emory, Georgia Tech, MSM and UGA.
+Candidates and Goals: The Georgia CTSA TL1 candidates are recruited from a strong and diverse pool of potential candidates at the Georgia CTSA partner institutions, which include Emory, Georgia Tech, MSM and UGA College of Pharmacy.
 Our academic institutions feature world-class research facilities and an outstanding research environment that provides exceptional opportunities for multidisciplinary CTR training for junior investigators in public health, biomedical sciences, pharmacy, and nursing.
 The Georgia CTSA is dedicated to providing predoctoral and postdoctoral trainees with state-of-the-art scientific knowledge, tools, and methods to improve human health through rigorous clinical and translational research training.
 Through the TL1 Program, the Georgia CTSA will increase the translational research workforce and enhance career development of future leaders of the biomedical research workforce, a major mission of NIH.

 There are two TL1 tracks: a predoctoral track (e.g., for PhD graduate students, medical students, PharmD students) and a postdoctoral track (e.g., for physicians in residency or fellowship training, PhD postdocs, and PharmD residents).

 - Former Georgia CTSA TL1 Trainee Links Inflammation to Risk for PTSD

 - Recent Georgia CTSA TL1 Trainee Focuses Study on Improving Care and Outcomes of Persons with HIV